hughbreslin/neorv32_mchp_simple/README.md

 - SoftConsole is available [here](https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/soc-fpga/softconsole).

-Note: SoftConsole does include OpenOCD but this version does not support the NeoRV32 debugger, a newer OpenOCD release will be required to use NeoRV32.
+**_NOTE:_** SoftConsole does include OpenOCD but this version does not support the NeoRV32 debugger, a newer OpenOCD release will be required to use NeoRV32.

 - OpenOCD with NeoRV32 support is available [here](https://github.com/microchip-fpga/openocd/releases/tag/v0.12.0-mchp.0.0.1).
   - On Windows [USB Driver Tool](https://visualgdb.com/UsbDriverTool/) will also be required.